ZGXJason/cse15l-lab-reports/labreport2.md

 The first task:
 ![Image](labreport2.5.png) <br>
 the method that is called would be `public String handleRequest(URI url)` the relevant argument would be the `url (http://localhost:4158/add-message?s=Hello&user=jpolitz)`.
-Moreover, I have created several fields `chatHistory`, `query`, `user`, `message`, `params`.
+Moreover, I have created several fields `Information`, `query`, `user`, `message`, `params`.
 Since the values of these fields are totally depended on the argument I put in, the value of them would definitely changed.
 In this case, `user` is updated to `jpolitz`, `message` is updated to `Hello`.
-Also, since `chatHistory` is composed by `message` and `user`, the `chatHistory` is updated to `jpolitz: Hello`, which is the return value of this method and can be seen from the screenshot.
+Also, since `Information` is composed by `message` and `user`, the `Information` is updated to `jpolitz: Hello`, which is the return value of this method and can be seen from the screenshot.

 The second task:
 ![Image](labreport2.6.png) <br>
 the method that is called would still be `public String handleRequest(URI url)` the relevant argument would be the `url(http://localhost:4158/add-message?s=How are you&user=yash)`.
 The names of the fields are the same.
 However, the value of them would be change.
 First of all, the `user` would be changed to `yash` and the `message` would be changed to `How are you`.
-Since the `chatHistory += user + ": " + message + "\n";`, the previous 'jpolitz: Hello' will be preserved and 'yash: How are you' will be added to the 'chatHistory'.
-Therefore, the final value of 'chatHistory' would be `jpolitz: Hello
-/n yash: How are you`
+Since the `Information += user + ": " + message + "\n";`, the previous 'jpolitz: Hello' will be preserved and 'yash: How are you' will be added to the 'Information'.
+Therefore, the final value of 'Information' would be `jpolitz: Hello /n yash: How are you`

 ## part 2
 The absolute path to the private key <br>